-- Article 42 (1) In the record set forth in Article 38, Article 39 and the preceding Article, the court clerk must enter the date on which and the place where the examination was conducted or the disposition was taken, and sign and seal thereto, and the person who has conducted the examination or taken the disposition must affix their seal of approval thereto; provided, however, that when the court has conducted the examination or taken a disposition, the presiding judge must affix their seal of approval. - (2) The time that the disposition was taken must be stated in the record set forth in the preceding Article.

-(Record of Execution of a Seizure Warrant, and Search Record)

-Article 43 (1) With regard to the execution of a seizure warrant, a warrant ordering the seizure of records created under a record copying order or a search warrant or with regard to a search of the accused or of a suspect in the case of executing a writ of physical escort or a detention warrant, the person carrying out the execution of the warrant or the search must personally prepare the record.

-- (2) The record must state the following matters: - (i) the date, time, and place that the execution of the warrant or the search was carried out; and - (ii) if the execution of the warrant could not be carried out, the grounds thereof. - (3) The provisions of Article 41, paragraph (2), item (i) and Article 41, paragraph - (3) apply mutatis mutandis to the record set forth in paragraph (1).
+- Article 42 (1) In the record set forth in Article 38, Article 39 and the preceding Article, the court clerk must enter the date on which and the place where the examination was conducted or the disposition was taken, and sign and seal thereto, and the person who has conducted the examination or taken the disposition must affix their seal of approval thereto; provided, however, that when the court has conducted the examination or taken a disposition, the presiding judge must affix their seal of approval. - (2) The time that the disposition was taken must be stated in the record set forth in the preceding Article. - (Record of Execution of a Seizure Warrant or Search Warrant, and Search Record) - Article 43 (1) With regard to the execution of a seizure warrant or a search warrant or with regard to a search of the accused or of a suspect in the case of executing a writ of physical escort or a detention warrant, the person carrying out the execution of the warrant or the search must personally prepare the record. - (2) The record must state the following matters: - (i) the date, time, and place that the execution of the warrant or the search was carried out; and - (ii) if the execution of the warrant could not be carried out, the grounds thereof. - (3) The provisions of Article 41, paragraph (2), item (i) and Article 41, paragraph (3) apply mutatis mutandis to the record set forth in paragraph (1).